mboultoureau/frost/README.md

 ## Installation

-To install and run the project, you must be running Windows and have Visual Studio 2022 and Python installed.
-Then run the `Setup.bat` script in the scripts folder to generate the project.
+To install and run the project, you must be running Windows and have Visual Studio 2022 and CMake installed.
+Then run the `Setup.bat` script to generate the project.

 ## Resources